montrealelixir/website/CONTRIBUTING.md

-# How to contribute to the community website
+# How to contribute to the community websites??

 First off, thank you for taking the time to contribute!
 The Elixir Community Website provides you an opportunity to learn and contribute to an Elixir project in production.